Cycling South Africa: the complete guide and itinerary (40k words!)

 Some guesthouses offer dinner for around 100 R per person.
 You have to check where these places are, you might not be close to restaurants or supermarkets and so you need to get ready before you arrive, especially in the countryside and in small towns, food shops close quite early, sometimes even at 5 pm and even earlier on Saturday, only the bigger supermarkets are open on Sunday.

 Even though these prices are not on the cheap side, what you get for your money is a way higher value compared to most countries.
 Most guesthouses are really cozy and always clean, very often they even have swimming pools!
-A really nice treat after a long day cycle touring in South Africa.
+A really nice treat after a long day of cycle touring in South Africa.

-In recent years though, there have been serious problems with the state electricity provider Eskom, load shedding are very frequent throughout the country so you might be disappointed in having to wait for the power to come back to get your deserved shower.
+In recent years though, there have been serious problems with the state electricity provider Eskom, load shedding is very frequent throughout the country so you might be disappointed in having to wait for the power to come back to get your deserved shower.

 South African properties usually have large gardens and lots of storage space so finding a safe place to store your bicycle is rarely a problem.